djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - Alarm State Colours (Optional)

 The native `Alarm Control Panel` uses Grey, Orange and Green for Disarmed, Arming/Pending and Armed, Red is used for Triggered.
 These colours does not correlate with the Comfort II ULTRA Alarm states.
-To change the colours to use Green, Orange and Red, you have to add a seperate `Theme` to your `Alarm Control Panel` card.
+To change the colours to use Green, Orange and Red, you have to add a separate `Theme` to your `Alarm Control Panel` card.

 1. Create a file called `themes.yaml`, it can actually be named anything.yaml, it doesn't matter.
 Copy this file into your Home Assistant `/config/themes` directory.
 If the directory doesn't exist then create the directory.